jingzhef/jingzhef.github.io/projects/TheClubForYou.md

 ### Learning
 During the process of this project, my team and I have discussed and solved many encountered functional programming problems that helps the site works better.
 I have learn more deeply about how meteor, html and css works in web development, I have learned how to use testCafe to test out whether the pages are functioning correctly or not, I have learned how to deploy my project to a domain and set a custome domain name for the website, and I have learned the connections between shcemas and data collection, but most importantly is that I have experienced the matter of team works

+For more detail informations about this website please visit [The Club for You](https://the-club-for-you.github.io/).